BirdeeHub/ode/README.md

   unres = purefunc true;

   myVal:`& = "Hello";

-  res = unres Some(myVal)?; // I think this is a compiler error.
+  // I think this is a compiler error.
 Mutable Some type to an immutable function.
+  // Its fine if you move the value though...
+  // So, maybe we require all mutable values passed to an immutable function to be moved res = unres Some(myVal)?;

   Some(res)